hmrguez/Hermes/docs/literature_review.typ

 === Lambda Architecture

 Proposed by Nathan Marz is a data processing architecture designed to handle massive quantities of data by taking advantage of both batch and stream processing methods.
 The architecture is composed of three layers: the batch layer, the speed layer, and the serving layer.
 The batch layer is responsible for storing and processing large amounts of data in a fault-tolerant manner.
 The speed layer is responsible for processing real-time data and providing up-to-date results.
 The serving layer is responsible for querying and serving the results of the batch and speed layers.
-The Lambda Architecture is designed to be fault-tolerant, scalable, and extensible (Marz, 2015).
+The Lambda Architecture is designed to be fault-tolerant, scalable, and extensible @marz @fundamentals-lambda-kappa

 === Kappa Architecture

 Introduced by Jay Kreps, the Kappa architecture simplifies the Lambda model by removing the batch layer, thus relying solely on stream processing.
-This approach aims to reduce the complexity and latency associated with maintaining separate batch and real-time systems (Kreps, 2014).
+This approach aims to reduce the complexity and latency associated with maintaining separate batch and real-time systems @fundamentals-lambda-kappa.

 === EDA & CEP

 EDA (Event Driven Architecture) is a design paradigm where the flow of the program is determined by events such as user actions, sensor outputs, or messages from other programs.
 In EDA, components produce, detect, consume, and react to events.
 This architecture supports real-time interactive processing and is highly suitable for scenarios like the Internet of Things (IoT), where devices generate and consume events.
 The key components of EDA include event producers, event channels, and event consumers.
 Producers create event messages that flow through channels to consumers, which then take specific actions based on the events.
 This setup ensures loose coupling between components, allowing for scalability and flexibility.
-EDA enables disparate applications to interact effectively, facilitating rapid response to both simple and complex event dependencies (Luckham, 2002).
+EDA enables disparate applications to interact effectively, facilitating rapid response to both simple and complex event dependencies @cep.

 CEP (Complex Event Processing) extends beyond simple event processing by dealing with patterns, combinations, and correlations of events.
 It involves detecting and managing complex relationships among events, which can be causal, temporal, or spatial.
 CEP systems analyze real-time data streams to identify meaningful patterns and insights, enabling proactive and timely responses to business opportunities or threats.
 Unlike simple event processing, CEP considers historical data and aggregations, providing a more comprehensive view of the data.
-This capability is crucial for industries where real-time decision-making is vital, such as finance, healthcare, and transportation (Luckham, 2002).
+This capability is crucial for industries where real-time decision-making is vital, such as finance, healthcare, and transportation @cep.

 === A new architecture

 StreamCube is a novel data processing architecture that combines batch and stream processing to provide a unified approach to querying data.
 It leverages the strengths of both batch and stream processing to deliver real-time analytics on large-scale datasets.
 StreamCube is designed to handle complex queries efficiently by partitioning data into cubes and processing them in parallel.
-This architecture enables users to query data in real time, providing insights into the data as it arrives.
-(Zhang et al., 2018).
+This architecture enables users to query data in real time, providing insights into the data as it arrives. @streamcube

 == Technologies and frameworks